XNOR gate: Hardware description

 XNOR gates are represented in most TTL and CMOS IC families.
 The standard 4000 series CMOS IC is the 4077, and the TTL IC is the 74266 (although an open-collector implementation).
 Both include four independent, two-input, XNOR gates.
 The (now obsolete) 74S135 implemented four two-input XOR/XNOR gates or two three-input XNOR gates.

 Both the TTL 74LS implementation, the 74LS266, as well as the CMOS gates (CD4077, 74HC4077 and 74HC266 and so on) are available from most semiconductor manufacturers such as Texas Instruments or NXP, etc. They are usually available in both through-hole DIP and SOIC formats (SOIC-14, SOC-14 or TSSOP-14).

 Datasheets are readily available in most datasheet databases and suppliers.

-Pinout
+Implementation

-Both the 4077 and 74x266 devices (SN74LS266, 74HC266, 74266, etc.) have the same pinout diagram, as follows:
+AND-OR-invert logic

-Pinout diagram of the 74HC266N, 74LS266 and CD4077 quad XNOR plastic dual in-line package 14-pin package (PDIP-14) ICs.
+An XNOR gate can be implemented using a NAND gate and an OR-AND-invert gate, as shown in the following picture.